0Reab/Obsidian-Vault-Notes/Hacking/Methodology/Web hax/SSRF.md

 The impact of SSRF is access to data/files/areas, scale to internal networks or reveal auth tokens/creds.

-This symbols are uset to make the url ignore the rest of the url when you inject your url from which you want to retrieve data.
+This symbols are used to make the url ignore the rest of the url when you inject your url from which you want to retrieve data.
 **&x=**

 The target URL where the data is we want to retrieve: